Skip to content

 Updated on by Georank team

-Brunei has a birth rate of 13.6 (annual births per 1,000 people) and a fertility rate of 1.75 (the average amount of children a woman would have during her lifetime).
+Brunei has a birth rate of 13.6 (annual births per 1,000 people) and a fertility rate of 1.75 (the average number of children a woman is expected to have over her lifetime based on current age-specific birth rates).

 In 1960, the fertility rate in Brunei was 7.32 children per woman — 4.19 times higher than in 2023.